Phew! Just in time! I put up a bunch of posts on which I’d been working, before taking a break for the holidays, and this is the last one.

 While the body came out really well, I think I pulled on the yarn a bit too much for the sleeves while knitting in the round, as the pattern was tighter than the rest.
 So I washed the garment and reshaped the sleeves a bit, and it doesn’t really show anymore, but I’ll be more careful next time.
 For the back of the neck, I used one button (from my stash) at the top; there’s a little gaping, but I don’t mind it.
 I didn’t have enough buttons on hand to sew in 3 or 4, and no time to go shopping for them, so I’m fine with the compromise.
 I also decided to make a shirt instead of a onesie, just because I don’t want to have to clean poop off of this!
 For the shirt in size 12 months, I used 2 skeins of red yarn, with only about 6 inches left at the end (like a boss!).
 I do have a third skein that I’ll use to make ornaments for next year’s tree (I’ve got the patterns already, just not the time).
 This is also the first time I get a real live boy to model my knitting, and it’s pretty awesome to actually see it worn!
 I’m including the picture where he moved his head and made it look like he’s in the witness protection program.

 I also sewed a Christmas stocking for the Little Prince.
 What with all the sewing and knitting patterns out there, I couldn’t bring myself to buy one!
 I didn’t have time to knit one, and I was afraid knit fabric would stretch too much (but perhaps he would have liked that if it had made his stocking roomier!).
 I ended up using this pattern, from Simply Notable, but I didn’t follow the instructions.
-See, I didn’t want the seams to show, so I didn’t like how the pieces were supposed to be assembled… What I did was sew two stocking bodies (one wrong sides together, one right sides together), then I put one inside the other with wrong sides facing.
+See, I didn’t want the seams to show, so I didn’t like how the pieces were supposed to be assembled… What I did was sew two stocking bodies: I sewed both with right sides together, but flipped one right side out to be the outer stocking, then slipped the other one inside it so that the wrong sides were facing and the right side were visible.
+Since the inside of the stocking gets a lot of use, I wanted it to look nice too!
 I made a loop from which to hang the stocking, which was essential to me.
 And to attach the trim piece, I put it inside the stocking body to sew it, so that once it was folded right-side-out, the seam was underneath the fold and invisible.
 I really like the result!
 (The fabric was from Hobby Lobby.)